richchapler/AzureSolutionsDocumentation/curricula/SQL_HighAvailability.md

     *This approach is significantly simpler in Azure compared to traditional on‑premises clustering methods.*

 17. **D** – By integrating security features such as firewall settings, VNets, and auditing
-    *Azure secures its HA infrastructure through a comprehensive suite of built‑in security features.*
+    *Azure secures its High Availability infrastructure through a comprehensive suite of built‑in security features.*

 18. **A** – Azure Monitor
     *Azure Monitor is the recommended tool for setting alerts and tracking high availability issues.*